* Malaysian airliner downed in Ukraine war zone, 295 dead

 * Israeli PM orders ground offensive in Gaza -official statement

 * Morgan Stanley profit more than doubles, beats estimates

 * Dow off 0.9 pct; S&P 500 down 1.2 pct; Nasdaq off 1.4 pct (Updates to close)

 By Angela Moon

-NEW YORK, July 17 (Reuters) - U.S. stocks fell on Thursday in volatile trading on news that a Malaysian Airlines passenger jet crashed near the Ukraine-Russia border, after the United States and European Union imposed sanctions on Russia.
+NEW YORK, July 17 (Reuters) - U.S. stocks fell sharply lower on Thursday, with the S&P 500 posting its biggest one-day percentage drop since April 10 on news that a Malaysian Airlines passenger jet crashed near the Ukraine-Russia border.

 (Reporting by Angela Moon; Editing by Jan Paschal)